 Q: Was it easy meeting people and making friends?

 A: Yes, we've met plenty of both expats and Portuguese.

 About working in Portugal

 Q: What’s the economic climate like in Portugal, is there plenty of work?

-A: NO. We set up our own business, magazine and website - Hey Portugal.
+A: No, there isn't.
+We set up our own business, magazine and website – Hey Portugal.

 Q: How does the work culture differ from home?

 A: The Portuguese work much harder and longer than the UK, but have longer lunch breaks.

 Family and children

 Q: Did your spouse or partner have problems adjusting to their new home?